pabigot/pyxb/examples/unicode_jp/README.txt

 Note that this transliteration requires installation of:

+* the Python bindings for libxml2, which should be available for Linux systems from your vendor: e.g., on Fedora 16, the packages are:

+  libxml2-2.7.8-6.fc16.x86_64
+  libxml2-python-2.7.8-6.fc16.x86_64

 * the Python bindings for MeCab, which should be available for Linux systems from your vendor: e.g., on Fedora 16, the packages are: